toopher/toopher-dotnet/README.md

 Interacting with the Toopher web service involves two steps: pairing, and authenticating.

 ##### Pair
 Before you can enhance your website's actions with Toopher, your customers will need to pair their phone's Toopher app with your website.
 To do this, they generate a unique, nonsensical "pairing phrase" from within the app on their phone.
 You will need to prompt them for a pairing phrase as part of the Toopher enrollment process.
-Once you have it, just send to us along with your requester credentials and we'll provide you a pairing ID that you can use whenever you want to authenticate something for that user.
+Once you have a pairing phrase, just send it to the Toopher API along with your requester credentials and we'll return a pairing ID that you can use whenever you want to authenticate an action for that user.

 ##### Authenticate
-Once you have a pairing ID, you can choose what actions you want to authenticate (for example: logging in, changing account information, etc.).
-Just tell us what they're trying to do and we'll ask them if they want it to happen.
+Using the Toopher API, you can choose what actions you want to authenticate (for example: logging in, changing account information, etc.).
+Just send us the user's pairing ID, a name for the terminal they're using, and a description of the action they're trying to perform and we'll make sure they actually want it to happen.

-##### Librarified
+#### Librarified
 This library makes it super simple to do the Toopher two-step.
 Check it out:

 ```csharp